Asus G550JK full review

 The G550JK's screen handled much of the more limited sRGB gamut, with a coverage level of 93.1 percent and a fantastic average Delta E of 1.91.
 Only a handful of red and pink shades weren't rendered properly, but that doesn't stop this panel from making games look fantastic.

 We can't lavish the speakers with similar praise.
 Volume is fine, but quality lacks throughout: tinny high notes, a muddy mid-range and clunking, dull bass.
-Also see: Which laptop to buy: 2014 laptop buying advice, and the best laptops of 2014.
+Also see: Which laptop to buy: laptop buying advice, and the best laptops.

 Asus G550JK: Specs